Utah Car Accident Settlement Calculator

 Should I accept the insurance company's first offer in Utah?

 Generally, no. Insurance companies in Utah typically start with a low offer.
-Our data shows that the average BI claim in Utah is $172,541, and first offers are frequently well below this.
+The average BI claim payment in Utah is $29,253 (NAIC 2022), and first offers frequently come in well below case value.

 Other Injury Type Calculators